robzolkos/rails_app_template/README.md

-# README
+# Rails App Starter

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a starter Rails project that is setup with the basics of most apps that I write.

+It is personalised for me.

-* Ruby version
+* Ruby 2.5.1
+* Rails 5.2

-* System dependencies
+* TailwindCSS

-* Configuration
+* Turbolinks

-* Database creation
+* jQuery

-* Database initialization
+* PostgreSQL

-* How to run the test suite
+## How to use

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1. Clone the repo, then `cd` into the project folder
+2.  `rm -rf .git` - this clears the git config/history
+3.  `git init` - start a new git history
+4.  `cp config/database.yml.example config/database.yml` - fill in with your details
+5.  `bundle install`